dlstreamer/dlstreamer/docs/source/dev_guide/model_preparation.md

 Pre- and post-processing can be configured using:

-- The "model-proc" file (mostly applicable to models from OpenModel zoo).Its format and all possible pre- and post-processing configuration parameters are described on the [model-proc description](./model_proc_file.md) page.
+- The `model-proc` file (mostly applicable to models from Open Model Zoo).
+Its format and all possible pre- and post-processing configuration parameters are described in the [model-proc description](./model_proc_file.md) page.
-- The "model_info" inside OpenVINO™ model.xml file with network
-  topology, described on the on the
-  [model_info description](./model_info_xml.md) page.
+- The "model_info" section inside the .xml file of OpenVINO™ Intermediate Representation with network topology, is described on the [model_info description](./model_info_xml.md) page.

-Both methods yield same results, but the "model_info" is recommended as it simplifies dynamic deployments (like re-training models with Intel® Geti™) as certain model pre- and post-processing parameters are tightly coupled with model training results.
+Both methods yield the same results, but the "model_info" is recommended as it simplifies dynamic deployments (like re-training models with Intel® Geti™) as certain model pre- and post-processing parameters are tightly coupled with model training results.